Green Team FAQ

 - Is UF using low-flow toilets anywhere on campus?The University of Florida takes stewardship of our water resources seriously, as reflected in our commitment to integrating water-saving devices into UF buildings and using reclaimed water for over 98% of irrigation on campus.
 UF Construction Standards mandate that for all new construction and bathroom renovations toilets and urinals shall be low flow.
 Low flow toilets use 1.6 gallons of water per flush while low flow urinals use less than 1 pint of water.
 These devices can save anywhere from one pint to a few gallons per flush when compared to older models.

 - Is UF using low-flow faucets/aerators to reduce water usage on campus?Yes.
 All new construction and renovation projects install low flow faucets/aerators.
 Central Stores stocks low flow faucets/aerators for faucet repairs or replacements.
 Faucet aerators deliver a strong spray, but help to control water consumption.
 They can be installed by homeowners in all faucets and showerheads to increase spray velocity, while reducing faucet water use by 50 percent.
 Low-flow showerheads work by mixing air into the water flow (like an aerator), and restricting the flow to increase the water pressure.
 Shower water use can be reduced 50% with a low-flow showerhead, and can save up to 20,000 gallons of water per year!Believe it or not, UF’s water usage has decreased since 2004.
-This is due to the ongoing water conservation efforts of Physical Plant Division including requiring low flow fixtures such as faucets, toilets, showers and urinals for all new construction and renovation projects on campus.
+This is due to the ongoing water conservation efforts of Facilities Services including requiring low flow fixtures such as faucets, toilets, showers and urinals for all new construction and renovation projects on campus.